SvelteKit 3—Using MySQL with SvelteKit

 Whatever the database, the way of using it with SvelteKit is largely the same.
 For this example, we will use MySQL in its native format, but you should easily be able to adapt this to your preferred database.

 How do we develop an app that uses MySQL?
-I do it using a package called MAMP, which stands for macOS (the operating system); Apache (the web server); MySQL or MariaDB (the database management system); and PHP, Perl, or Python (programming languages used for web development).
+One approach is using a package called MAMP, which stands for MacOS (the operating system); Apache (the web server); MySQL or MariaDB (the database management system); and PHP, Perl, or Python (programming languages used for web development).
+There are also WAMP and XAMP for Windows or Xenix.
 Of course, we will be using SvelteKit rather than PHP.

-I won’t go into all the details of using MAMP (or WAMP if you are on a Windows machine).
+I won’t go into all the details of using MAMP here.
 Both Intel and Mac M1/M2 versions can be downloaded here.
 The Windows versions (both 32 bit and 64 bit) can be downloaded here.
-Once they are installed, on Mac, open manager-osx.app, click on "Manage Servers," and fire up the Apache Web Server and MySQL Database.
+Once they are installed, on Mac, open manager-osx.app, click on “Manage Servers,” and fire up the Apache Web Server and MySQL Database.
 Once the buttons turn green, bring up a web browser and go to localhost/dashboard/.
 From there, you can click on phpMyAdmin to create and modify MySQL databases.

 Of course, you don’t need MAMP or WAMP.
 You can also start directly by having your database hosted on a server to which you have access.
 Read about local development for whatever database you may be using.
 But it is very convenient to have a fully self-contained environment for your development work.